7kfpun/finance.vim/README.md

-# stock.vim
+# finance.vim

-Simple plugin for checking your stock in Vim.
+Simple plugin for checking your stock in Vim (Yahoo Finance).

 # Requirements